Inès Morin was born in Lyon, France, in 1993 and received her first violin lessons at the age of four.

 As a soloist, she played with the Lucerne Festival Strings at the Lucerne Culture and Congress Centre (KKL) in 2020, and, in 2021, with the argovia philharmonic, the Junge Zürcher Harmoniker and the Stadtorchester Zug.

-Inès Morin plays as a guest musician in various orchestras, including the Sinfonieorchester Basel, the Sinfonieorchester St. Gallen, the Zürich Opera, the Musikkollegium Winterthur, Camerata Zürich, the Lucerne Festival Strings and Gstaad Festival Orchestra.
+Inès Morin plays as a guest musician in various orchestras, including the Sinfonieorchester Basel, the Sinfonieorchester St. Gallen, the Musikkollegium Winterthur, Camerata Zürich, the Zürich Opera, the Lucerne Festival Strings and Gstaad Festival Orchestra.

 In addition to orchestral music, she has a great passion for chamber music and plays in several formations.

-Inès Morin has been a member of the Zurich Chamber Orchestra since September 2017 and has been leading the second violins in the Luzerner Sinfonieorchester since 2022.
+Inès Morin has been a member of the Zurich Chamber Orchestra since September 2017 and led the second violins in the Luzerner Sinfonieorchester in 2022.